wiki-gg-oss/mediawiki-extensions-LuaCache/README.md

 ## LuaCache

-This extension exposes MediaWiki's ObjectCache through a Lua interface.
+LuaCache exposes MediaWiki's ObjectCache through a Lua interface.
 You can use it to cache expensive values like the results of Cargo, SMW, or DPL queries for use across many pages of the wiki.
 Anything stored in the cache is available on *every* MediaWiki page, so in practice its use feels similar to SMW, but more performant.

 ### Installation
 * Extract the extension folder to extensions/LuaCache/